 Think about what your visitors want that you’re not providing, and consider providing that in the exit popup, and you’ll notice that you’ll get more sales.
 Don’t show them when someone first comes to your website.
 Only show when someone’s leaving your website.
 That’s how you don’t hurt your Google rankings, and at the same time, you can get more conversions.

 Blogging for business does work for freelancers.
-Whether you have your own website, adding articles to LinkedIn pulse, or sharing stories on Medium they all work as lead generating machines.
-Download the free eBook and get the 4 part video series to help you start blogging for business.
+Whether you have your own website, adding articles to LinkedIn Pulse, or sharing stories on Medium they all work as lead generating machines.